Kozova1/Parsec-Integration-With-RetroPie/README.md

 1. Press CTRL + ALT + F2
 2. run this command: `parsec`
 3. login with your parsec account **and select REMEMBER ME**.
 4. restart the raspberry pi and it should work now.
+(Bonus): Figure out how to use my parsec theme yourself.

 ###  Contact me if you have any concerns / problems /Issues

   Discord: Kozova1 #1926
 ## Credits:
 CBNathanael for helping me figure out some parts of the script Pixel theme for EmulationStation